Psykotikism/Mutant_Tanks/README.md

 		// 0: OFF
 		// 1: ON
 		"Drug Claw-Rock"				"0"

+		// Give the Super Tank explosive immunity.
+		// 0: OFF
+		// 1: ON
+		"Explosive Immunity"			"0"

 		// Extra health given to the Super Tank.
 		// Note: Tank's health limit on any difficulty is 62,400.